Trans-stenotic pressure drop estimation from PC-MRI and ultrasound imaging velocimetry using a modified Bernoulli equation: Introduction

 \section{Introduction}

 Over the past few decades, cardiovascular diseases have become one of the top three causes of death around the world, with arterial stenosis ranking among the most significant contributors to global cardiovascular disease \cite{Thiriet:2015Stenosis}.
 Stenosis is a common disease, affecting up to 5$\%$ of heart valves \cite{Lindman:2016} and 10$\%$ of blood vessels \cite{Messas:2020}.
-It leads to pathological pressure-drops, which increase the heart workload and cause cardiovascular complications and mortality \cite{Ross:1976}.
-Therefore, pressure gradients serve as crucial indicators of stenosis severity.
+It leads to pathological pressure drops, which increase the heart workload and cause cardiovascular complications and mortality \cite{Ross:1976}.
+Therefore, pressure drops serve as crucial indicators of stenosis severity.

 One of the major challenges in the management of stenosis is the accurate assessment of lesion severity \cite{Paraskevas:2024}.
 The hemodynamic significance could be assessed by measuring the pressure drop across the narrowed region.
-However, accurate determination of trans-stenotic pressure gradients represents a critical challenge in cardiovascular medicine, directly influencing therapeutic decisions for patients with arterial stenoses and valvular disease.
+However, accurate determination of trans-stenotic pressure drops represents a critical challenge in cardiovascular medicine, directly influencing therapeutic decisions for patients with arterial stenoses and valvular disease.
 While catheter-based measurements remain the clinical gold standard, their invasive nature and associated risks have motivated extensive research into non-invasive alternatives \cite{Ha:2017,Zardkoohi:2019}.
-The convergence of advanced medical imaging, computational methods, and refined analytical methods has created new possibilities for pressure gradient assessment.
+The convergence of advanced medical imaging, computational methods, and refined analytical methods has created new possibilities for pressure drop assessment.
 However, significant challenges persist in translating these approaches to routine clinical practice.